 There are two important points here...

 1) Ezekiel said the expanse was "over the heads" of the four living beings which meant they were below it.
-In contrast, the prophet not only heard the voice of the Almighty from above the expanse, but in verse 26 says he saw a "figure with the appearance of a man" sitting on something resembling a lapis lazuli throne "above the expanse that was over their heads"
+However, the prophet not only heard the voice of the Almighty from above the expanse but in verse 26 said he saw a "figure with the appearance of a man" sitting on something resembling a lapis lazuli throne "above the expanse that was over their heads"

 In other words, God spoke from His throne situated above the expanse.

 NOTE CAREFULLY: This is exactly what Moses, Aaron, Nadab and Abihu and seventy of the elders of Israel saw when they were camped at the foot of Mt.
 Sinai and were called up the mountain where they saw God, and ate and drank in His presence.

 Then Moses went up (to Mt.
 Sinai) with Aaron, Nadab and Abihu, and seventy of the elders of Israel, and they saw the God of Israel; and under His feet there appeared to be a pavement of sapphire, as clear as the sky itself.
 Yet He did not stretch out His hand against the nobles of the sons of Israel; and they saw God, and they ate and drank.
 (Exodus 24:9-11 NASB) Emphasis Added

 Let's also examine the other words Ezekiel used in chapter 1 Verse 22 - qerach, ayin and yârê.
 Here is the verse again

 “Now over the heads of the living beings there was something like an expanse, like the awesome (Heb. yârê) gleam (Heb. ayin) of crystal (Heb. qerach), spread out over their heads.

 The word qerach in verse 22 means frost or ice.
 Although the KJV and NASB translate qerach into crystal in Ezekiel 1:22, they render it frost or ice everywhere else it occurs in the OT.